bryanbraun/bryanbraun.github.io/_posts/2019-11-02-music-box-fun.md

 ![Image of a 30-note DIY music box]({{site.url}}/assets/images/30-note-music-box.jpg)

-Every hole you punch represents a note, and you can play the whole song by feeding the paper through the music box.
+Every hole you punch represents a note, and you can play the whole song by cranking the paper through the music box.

 I ended up buying one of these boxes.
 Here's a video I made, where I play [the Pallet Town theme from Pokemon](https://www.youtube.com/watch?v=cOWRNLaCMJg):